 Which building is taller?

-Waldorf Astoria Residences Miami is far taller: 1,049 feet across 100 stories, the tallest residential building south of New York.
-Mandarin Oriental Residences rises 80 stories on the smaller footprint of Brickell Key.
+Waldorf Astoria Residences Miami is far taller: 1,049 feet across 100 stories, the tallest residential tower south of New York.
+The Residences at Mandarin Oriental is a two-tower scheme, a 66-story South Tower and a 34-story North Tower on Brickell Key.

 Do either allow short-term rentals?